 We owned and operated the car dealership for a few years and then someone came along and wanted it more than we did so we decided to sell it to them.

 After moving to the Oklahoma City, Oklahoma area I decided to look into the Buy Here Pay Here business.
-I found a Partner and started a little BHPH and have since retired.
+I found a partner and started a little BHPH.
+After getting it off the ground and working it for a few years, I realized that my kids were growing a little to quickly and I was blessed enough to semi-retire for a few years to spend some time with them and my wife...so I did.

 That brings me to now.
 I'm probably sitting in front of my computer right now, adding to this website or answering questions that car buyers like yourself have sent me.

-After 3 years of retirement, building and maintaining this website, I couldn't handle not being around cars.
+After 3 years of semi-retirement, building and maintaining this website.
+I couldn't handle not being around cars.
 I've since returned to the Buy Here Pay Here world of retail car sales and I am currently the Director of Operations of a very profitable Lease Here Pay Here car dealership in Oklahoma City, Oklahoma.

 Although I am very busy with my current position, I am still very active with The Auto Cheat Sheet and look forward to helping you receive the lowest new or used car price and avoid car dealership scams.